IgorUU/CplusplusProject/FirstCppProgram/README.md

 ## Getting started

-We will use VScode as our IDE of choice.
+We will use VScode as our code editor of choice.

 ### Compilers